 However, if you have already resisted a trial, it is better to hire a criminal lawyer.

-Slaferek Callihoo lawyers are highly proficient at strategizing effective cases and have ample experience in dealing with criminal offences.
+Slaferek Lawyers are highly proficient at strategizing effective cases and have ample experience in dealing with criminal offences.
 Our experts create strategies that can lead to case dismissal, reduced charges, reduced penalties, and more.
 To get in touch with us today, click here.